-Biotin, which is also known as vitamin B7 or vitamin H, is a part of the B vitamins group.
+Biotin, also known as vitamin B7 or vitamin H, is a part of the B vitamins group.
 The “H” in vitamin H comes from Haar und Haut, which means hair and skin in German.
 It’s common in foods like egg yolks, salmon and leafy greens.
-Our bodies can also produce biotin from our intestinal bacteria.
+Our bodies also produce biotin from our intestinal bacteria.

 Biotin is crucial in helping your body metabolize carbohydrates, fats and amino acids and is great for pregnant women to take.
-Biotin can even regulate the blood sugar of those who have diabetes.
+Biotin can even regulate blood sugar of those who have diabetes.
 If you want to make sure you’re getting enough biotin from your diet, eat more eggs, seafood, chicken and legumes.

-Does Biotin Cause Acne?
+Can Biotin Supplements Cause Acne?

 How Can I Avoid Acne and Improve my Hair or Skin?

 If you’re noticing thinning hair, brittle nails or dull skin, don’t rush out and buy biotin pills.
-Instead, a biotin multivitamin can give you a boost of vitamin B5 without creating an imbalance in your system.
+Instead, a multivitamin with biotin can give you a boost of vitamin B5 without creating an imbalance in your system.
 A good rule of thumb would be to not take over 2.5mg per day, which could lead to a deficiency in vitamin B5.

 - Organ meats (such as liver or kidney)